 Los Angeles, June 13, 2000 -- Remove your brain.
 Right now.
 Read not another word unless you have already done so.
 Why?
 Put plainly, Harley-Davidsons, in general, are viewed as unique, overpriced, modern antiques.
 Not much reason in that, really.
 So when you take one of their bikes which retails for over $15,000 in stock form and let Harley's Custom Vehicle Operations program (CVO) "showcase Screamin' Eagle high performance parts," to "reflect Harley-Davidson's racing heritage," what you have is a recipe for some hard-core eyebrow raising and head scratching that would make the Three Stooges proud: $22,495 and it won't comfortably seat a family of four or win a World Superbike title?
 Pardon us while we remove our own collective brain.

-MO stable, Strauss took the Screamin' Eagle Harley home for the weekend to do a little bit of personal taste testing.
+Our new CEO, Philip Strauss, has owned a number of bikes over the years and more than one of them has been a Harley-Davidson.
+Always eager to check out the latest addition to the MO stable, Strauss took the Screamin' Eagle Harley home for the weekend to do a little bit of personal taste testing.
 When he pulled up to the Rock Store (a local biker hangout) on Sunday morning, he encountered something he's never received on any motorcycle prior: laughter.
 Well, he'd encountered laughter before, but usually it was directed at him, not his ride.

 This weekend's incident included more than just an isolated snicker.
 There was a myriad chuckles from men and women, young and old, directed at our CEO aboard the nearly $23K steed.

 Harley-Davidson reportedly looked to the Screamin' Eagle Pro Stock race team for inspiration in building this limited edition (only 1500 will be made) FLTRSEI.
 So what's so special about this bike?
 For starters, on top of the standard Road Glide, you get more than $7,500 in Genuine Harley-Davidson custom accessories and a choice of two paint schemes, both featuring the Screamin' Eagle on the front fairing.
 In addition to the paint and chrome bolt-ons, there are also a few performance-enhancing modifications which have been performed to elevate the Road Glide from Floundering Beagle to Screamin' Eagle status.
+Harley says the powertrain uses Screamin' Eagle performance parts, "configured in a special street-legal package," that includes big-bore cylinders, flat-top pistons, more aggressive cams, an intake calibration cartridge and an air cleaner.
+The changes result in a ten-percent increase in horsepower and a 14-percent gain in torque.

 Compared to Philip's personal Fat Boy, we expected the Screamin' Eagle Harley to be the Big Boy on the street and leave the Fat Boy behind even though it had a high-flow air filter, Vance and Hines pipes, re-mapped ignition and a Mikuni Smooth Bore carburetor.
 With a big-bore kit and so many modifications (not to mention, again, the price and "influenced by the drag-race team" statement) we expected the Fat Boy to get eaten alive by the Road Glide.
 Unfortunately for Harley-Davidson, a lightly tweaked Fat Boy beats up on the bigger bike at every opportunity.
 Not to mention the fact that it sounds a lot more brutish and appropriately obnoxious.